itwritsmall/itwritsmall.github.io/_drafts/2020-05-25-setup-powercli-ubuntu.md

 ## Introduction

 VSphere PowerCLI can be used to automate the management of nearly all elements of a VMWare infrastructure.
 PowerCLI is a Powershell add-on and Powershell can be installed on Windows or Linux.
-This post will go the Linux route and install that onto Ubuntu Desktop.
+This post will go the Linux route and install Powershell and PowerCLI onto Ubuntu Desktop.
 Also available for WIndows and Linux is VIsua Studio Code, which will serve as an IDE for the combo.

 ## Goals